pythonr0ck/zen-mods/README.md

 - [ ] Fix window controls shifting to sidebar when tabs are placed on right
 - [ ] Fix - Folder Search Popup: Sidebar collapses upon hovering over the popup
 - [ ] Change navbar-toolbar padding to align with sidebar properly (Happens on varying var(--zen-element-separation) values)
+- [ ] Fix - Only Sidebar layout support

 ## How to Download
 Download with Sine Mod Manager (Recommended): Using Sine will allow this mod to be updated as this mod receives updates through github.